Tuesday, June 6, 2023

 Your infant will someday grow up and stand upright, but your cats and dogs will remain floor-bound forever.
 You cannot imagine parting away with your furry friends because of the new floor; neither can you ban them from entering the area.

 Well, you need not worry.
-The good news is that there are ample flooring options available in the market that are completely pet-friendly and look perfect in the home as well.
+The good news is that ample flooring options are available in the market that are completely pet-friendly and look perfect in the home.
 All you need is to do some research and keep calm while you go through the process.

 Pet-friendly Flooring Options

-An important point to note is that pet-friendly floors should offer resistance to scratches and stains.
-They should also offer sufficient friction levels to save your pets from slipping and getting hurt.
+An important note is that pet-friendly floors should resist scratches and stains.
+They should also provide sufficient friction levels to save your pets from slipping and getting hurt.
 Here are some of the popular choices made by people –

 Tile and Stone

 These types of floorings are most preferable by homeowners as they are highly water and stain-resistant.
 They work great for pets of all ages and don’t have you worried about scratches building up.
-With tile and stone floorings, you have to think less about the wear and tear and all the cleaning mess.
-However, they might not be your pet’s favorite as they can be a bit uncomfortable.
-So, you can use soft rugs and pet beds to give comfort and warmth to them.
+With tile and stone floorings, you must think less about the wear and tear and all the cleaning mess.
+However, they might not be your pet’s favorite as they can be uncomfortable.
+So, you can use soft rugs and pet beds to comfort and warm them.

 Vinyl

 Vinyl is the topmost recommended material when choosing the floor.
-It is stain and scratch-resistant, and most convenient to clean.
-It also offers great safety and comfort to your pets as it has got a good amount of traction.
+It is stain and scratch-resistant and most convenient to clean.
+It also offers great safety and comfort to your pets as it has a lot of traction.
 This proves to be highly beneficial to your pets running around without any risk of getting injured.
 This type of flooring can be installed in all areas of your house, including the kitchen.

 Engineered Hardwood

 This type of flooring is the best alternative to real wood flooring.
-While solid wood flooring offers enough coziness to your pets, it is actually quite an expensive choice to make.
+While solid wood flooring offers enough coziness to your pets, it is quite expensive.
 Moreover, solid hardwood tends to wear easily and fails to withstand everyday spillages.
 So, if you have pets at home, engineered hardwood should be your go-to flooring option.
 It offers tremendous protection against stains.
-You can refinish it several times and keep it looking new for many years.
+You can refinish it several times and keep it looking new for years.

 Floor Cleaning

 With pets around the home, dirt and mess are inevitable.
-So, whatever flooring you opt for, ensure that you carry out regular cleaning to maintain its sheen and shine and protect your home against bacteria and related diseases.
+So, whatever flooring you opt for, ensure you regularly clean it to maintain its sheen and shine and protect your home against bacteria and related diseases.
 You can also call for help from a professional pet odor removal company that will eliminate the smell of pet odor from your house, leaving it smelling like new construction.

 William J. McGoldrick